-This page is under construction.
+This page is forever under construction!!!
 If the link buttons are grey, there is nothing there yet.
 Black buttons link to pages.
-For now refer to the "Museum Displays" page to view climbing gear and other climbing stuff presently in the museum.
+Also go to the "Museum Displays" page to view tons of climbing gear and other climbing stuff presently in the museum.

 First of all a huge THANKS to everybody that has donated to the museum!
 Without your ongoing support of gear, memories and monies, so much amazing climbing history would have been lost!

 Please do not throw your old climbing stuff away!!!!!
 I don't care if its mangled, twisted, rusted or trash!!!
 Gear donations and monies donations to the museum are always sincerely welcomed!!!!!!! *** Please send to: Phoenix Rock Gym, Attn: Marty, 1353 E. University Dr., Tempe, AZ 85281

 The greatest enjoyment of collecting climbing gear is the research on when the piece of gear was actually created.
 Just because a piece of gear is shown in a manufacturers catalog does not prove when the gear was first manufactured.
 Also some pieces of gear shown in catalogs differ than the final pieces that were eventually offered to the public.